Subtitle translation

 Choose target language and translate

-Select your target language from 20+ options and click Translate.
-The AI processes your entire subtitle file while keeping all timestamps intact.
+Select your target language and click Translate.
+The AI processes your subtitle file while keeping all timestamps intact.

 3. 3